jongryn/Blackberry-Team-Project/README.md

 That's it, your app should be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

-The demo of the burger eating application can be found [here](https://buzzrapp.herokuapp.com/).